codrelphi/reactjsApps/quotes-app/README.md

 ## Improvements

-The author used the function **componentWillMount()** to generate the first quote when the client (i.e. the browser) is reloaded.
++ The author used the function **componentWillMount()** to generate the first quote when the client (i.e. the browser) is reloaded.
 This function is deprecated and unsafe.
 So, I replace it with the function **componentDidMount()** to achieve the goal.

++ Add Bootstrap 4 to have a nice UX

 ## Installation